Objectives and competences

 Obvezna literatura:

-- Franc Koletnik: Notranje revidiranje.
-Slovenski inštitut za revizijo, Ljubljana 2007.
+- Koletnik, F. (2007).
+Notranje revidiranje.
+Slovenski inštitut za revizijo.

 - Izbrane vsebine iz veljavnih strokovnih pravil o notranjem revidiranju.

-- The Institute of Internal Auditors (IIA).
-Global Internal Auditing Standards.
+- Global Internal Auditing Standards.
+The Institute of Internal Auditors (IIA).
 Vsakokratna aktualna verzija standardov.

 Priporočena dodatna literatura: